Tom-Draper/Twitter-News/README.md

 # Twitter-News

-An emailing system that sends the top most favourited tweets and retweets from a news media Twitter account over the past week to a mailing list.
+A Python emailing system that sends the top most favourited tweets and retweets from a news media Twitter account over the past week to a mailing list.
 The default account is the BBCNews Twitter account.

 ## Getting Started
 ### Set up and Config